-In this highly interactive and engaging session, participants will learn the necessary steps of running a focus group by participating in focus group themselves.
+Focus groups are an important aspect of qualitative research.
+In this highly interactive and engaging session, participants will learn the necessary steps of running a focus group by participating in a focus group themselves.
 This is the ultimate learning-by-doing experience.
 After this session, participants will have the ability to run their own focus groups by learning the following skills:

 - Deciding when to utilize a focus group vs an interview

 - Choosing the right number of participants for a group